 This subject is practically based so students spend most of their time involved in the running of the school's farm.
-Students who obtain their ACM10117 Certificate I in Animal Studies at the end of Year 10 are able to bank two credits towards their QCE.
+Students who obtain their ACM10121 Certificate I in Animal Care Industry Pathways at the end of Year 10 are able to bank two credits towards their QCE.

-Units of Competency Assessment Requirements Core ACMGEN102 Approach and handle a range of calm animals ACMGEN103 Assist in the care of animals ACMWHS201 Participate in workplace health and safety processes FSKOCM002 Engage in short and simple spoken exchanges at work All assessment techniques basically fall into the following categories: direct observations of student activity, questions (written, online or direct verbal), and reviews of things students produce (project work, folios, online materials, Electives ACMINF101 Take responsibility for the health and welfare of animals in own care FSKDIG001 Use digital technology for short and basic workplace tasks Associated Costs There are no additional consumable fees for financial members of the Student Resource Scheme Required Materials USB, Pencil Case (including: coloured pencils, scissor, ruler, glue, correction tape, highlighter, pens and pencils, sharpener and eraser) A4 Exercise book (minimum 160 page), Display folders for assessment items Other Information Students must be willing to: • wear their own hat when working on the school farm • follow instructions and work safely as directed • get their hands dirty and work with animals, plants, soil and small machinery
+Units of Competency Assessment Requirements Core ACMGEN101 Explore job opportunities in animal care and related industries ACMGEN102 Approach and handle a range of calm animals ACMGEN103 Assist in the care of animals ACMWHS201 Participate in workplace health and safety processes FSKOCM002 Engage in short and simple spoken exchanges at work ACMINF101 Take responsibility for the health and welfare of animals in own care FSKLRG005 Use strategies to plan simple workplace tasks All assessment techniques basically fall into the following categories: direct observations of student activity, questions (written, online or direct verbal), and reviews of things students produce (project work, folios, online materials, services).
+Associated Costs There are no additional consumable fees for financial members of th ne Student Resource Scheme Required Materials USB, Pencil Case (including: coloured pencils, scissor, ruler, glue, correction tape, highlighter, pens and pencils, sharpener and eraser) A4 Exercise book (minimum 160 page), Display folders for assessment items Other Information Students must be willing to: wear their own hat when working on the school farm follow instructions and work safely as directed get their hands dirty and work with animals, plants, soil and small machinery